Photo: WFP/ Hebatallah Munassar/2022

 Help Save Lives

-Despite our efforts, a child in Yemen dies every 10 minutes from preventable causes, including severe hunger.
+Despite our efforts, a child in Yemen dies every 10 minutes from preventable causes, including extreme hunger.
 People in Yemen are suffering from years of civil war.
 You can help save lives by donating to send food to countries like Yemen experiencing conflict.